lukehobbs/SpotiCLI-Remote/README.md

 - ~~Search for a song to listen to~~
   - ~~Play track/album/artist/playlist from most recent search~~
 - Search should be prioritized to search user's saved library first
+- Move repeat and shuffle commands to be flags of options command

 ## Stretch Goals